mottaquikarim/pycontent/content/topics/list_comprehensions.md

 print(curved_grades2) # [110, 43, 108, 86, 64, 108, 99, 59]
 ```

+## Incorporating Conditionals

+Just like iterating through list items with a for loop, you might want to access only items adhering to one or more specific conditions.
+Let's walk through these use cases.

 **Create a New List w. a Specific Subset of the Original List Items**